Make the perfect holiday dessert with this recipe for hazelnut shortbread bars with a chai tea glaze made from an easy homemade chai tea simple syrup.

 - Heat a small pan over medium heat, toast chopped hazelnuts until aromatic about 3-5 minutes.

 - Cream butter, icing sugar and cooled chai tea simple syrup together with a mixer at medium speed until light and fluffy, about 2 minutes.
-Lightly mix in flour and toasted hazelnut.
+Lightly mix in flour and toasted hazelnuts.

 - Add 1/2 cup of chopped hazelnuts (reserving the rest for sprinkling at the end), and mix with hands until dough begins to clump together.

-- Pour dough into prepared pan and pack down using hands.
+- Pour dough into prepared pan, it will be loose and crumbly, don't worry!
+Using your hands, pack it down.
 Bake for 30-35 minutes or until fully cooked.
 Remove from oven and allow to cool about 10 minutes, carefully remove from pan to a wire rack and allow to cool completely, about an hour.

 - Meanwhile, make the glaze; whisk icing sugar with chai tea simple syrup.